AlejandroMarquino/Technical_test/README.md

 Once I have checked the requirements and functions they platform must perform, I decided which Technology I was going to use.
 My strong skills are back-end technologies, like Python and its framework Django, or Java and its framework Spring.
 So ***I chose a technology that made me easy to develop the front-end part*** of the project and also allowed me to use CSS styles and implement database.
 Another important point of my choice was choosing a technology that has a ***good documentation*** that helps me.

-I also took a look of the documents of the Eventbrite API..
+I also took a look of the documents of the API..

 The platform is develop in Next.Js, which documentation can be found in https://nextjs.org/docs , with CSS styles and SQL databases.